Mehta childcare home -- health care for babies and children

 Brain damage often occurs during the birth process, or even before this time.
 However, it is not usually detected till the child is a few months old.
 Since this is also the time when most childhood vaccines are being given, they were convenient scapegoats.

-Hemophilus influenzae type b and Hepatitis B vaccines are recent additions to childhood vaccination.
-The brunt of the bad publicity was borne by the Pertussis (Whooping cough) vaccine.
-Research involving thousands of children has proved that there is no causal link between the vaccine and brain damage in children, but public fear lives on.
-This sometimes gets in the way of children being protected against a deadly disease.
+The MMR vaccine got a lot of bad publicity about brain damage as a result of a single published paper.
+Research involving thousands of children has proved that there is no causal link between the vaccine and brain damage in children.
+The researcher was found to have a strong conflict of interest, the research was found to be falsified, and The Lancet withdrew the paper itself, but public fear lives on.
+This sometimes gets in the way of children being protected against these important diseases.

 Some vaccines, like the measles and chicken pox vaccines, cause a very mild form of the disease they protect against.
 This is usually not very troublesome in healthy children, and does not require treatment.
 The DTP vaccine can cause significant pain and fever, rarely even causing febrile seizures.
 This rarely lasts beyond 24 hours of the injection, and can be easily treated with fever medicine like paracetamol.